Individual Therapy

 Intuitive Eating is an approach that helps you rebuild trust with your body and your relationship to food.
 Rather than following external rules or diets, we turn inward—listening to your body’s cues around hunger, fullness, satisfaction, and emotion.
 Together, we’ll explore the ways you may have learned to disconnect from your body’s wisdom, and begin to gently reestablish that connection with curiosity and care.

 This work helps you notice what comes up around food and body image—especially patterns shaped by diet culture, trauma, or shame.
 You’ll learn to tell the difference between emotional and physical hunger, meet cravings with less judgment, and make more space for true nourishment.
 For many, this is a process of unlearning: letting go of the pressure to control or “fix” the body, and instead practicing attunement, permission, and self-compassion.
 This is not a weight-focused or rule-based approach.
-There is no “right” way to eat—only what feels supportive, grounding, and true for you.
+There is no “right” way to eat—only what feels supportive and true for you.

 Somatic therapy for PTSD in Oregon